 - Critically acclaimed and award-winning documentaries and original programming including the “30 for 30” films.

 ESPN Radio (1992) renamed ESPN Audio (2011), ESPN Deportes Radio (2005)

-- ESPN Radio, the country’s largest all-sports radio network, presents 9,000 hours of talk/news/events to 24 million listeners a week via 450 affiliates (360 of which are full-time) including owned and/or operated stations in New York, Los Angeles, Chicago and Dallas.
+- ESPN Radio, the country’s largest all-sports radio network, presents 8,500 hours of talk/news/events to 23 million listeners a week via 500 affiliates (350 of which are full-time) including owned and/or operated stations in New York, Los Angeles and Chicago.

-- Event coverage includes MLB and World Series, NBA and The Finals, the five BCS games, and golf’s U.S. Open.
+- Event coverage includes MLB and World Series, NBA and The Finals, the five BCS games, out-of-market NFL games, golf’s U.S. Open and more.

 - Spanish-language ESPN Deportes Radio is heard on 45 stations, reaching 80% of the U.S. Hispanic audience.
-It carried 300 live events in 2012, largely MLB and soccer, including MLS, UEFA, La Liga, Mexican and Olympic qualifiers.
+It carried 300 live events in 2013, largely MLB and soccer, including MLS, UEFA Champions League, La Liga, Mexican League, Copa Libertadores and CONCACAF Champions League.